dthierry/k_aug/README.md

  * Blas

 ## Known issues
- * AMPL cannon recognize command line options
+ * AMPL can not recognize command line options
  *
 So far, hundreds of times tested.
 *k\_aug* is part of the NMPC-MHE framework.
 Under BSD 3-Clause license.